-A. DANCES
+B. DANCES

-Dances/lock-ins are held periodically for the purpose of entertaining our students and allowing them a safe place to recreate that is free from alcohol or drugs.
+Dances are held periodically for the purpose of entertaining our students and allowing them a safe place to recreate that is free from alcohol or drugs.
 Dances are always fully chaperoned and held only with administrative and Student Council approval.
-Persons from outside the school are permitted to attend Prom as guests of WRHS students providing they have received prior approval from the Principal or designee.
-The following rules apply at all dances
+The following rules apply at all dances.

-- Students must present their School ID for admittance. - Students who leave the dance will not be readmitted. - Tobacco, alcohol and drugs are prohibited.
-Students in violation will be turned over to the proper authorities. - Disciplinary action will follow all violations of school rules. - Loitering on the school grounds is not allowed. - All school rules apply to WRHS students and their guests.
+- Students who leave the dance will not be readmitted. - Tobacco, alcohol and drugs are prohibited.
+Students in violation will be turned over to the proper authorities. - Disciplinary action will follow all violations of school rules. - Loitering on the school grounds is not allowed. - All school rules apply to TMS students and their guests.